-1 st Children who are looked after and those children who were previously looked after children.
+1st Children who are looked after and those children who were previously looked after children.
 (See note i.)
 2 nd Pupils who live in the catchment area.
 (See note ii.)
-3rd Pupils who have a sibling (see note iii) already attending Swallowdale Primary School and who will still be attending the school at the point of entry.
-4 th Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
+3rd Pupils who have a sibling (see note iii) already attending Swallowdale and who will still be attending the school at the point of entry.
+4th Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
 (Professional documentation confirming the situation must be submitted with the application.)
 (See note iv.)
+5 th Pupils living nearest to the school measured in a straight-line distance (home to school front gate).
+(See note v.)